 It’s easy to want to just jump into a project, believing that everyone has the same vision of the project.
 The problem?
 That’s rarely the case.

-But it’s not easy to write a great brief -- this takes skill, knowing what to include to influence the right income, and the ability to ask the right questions.
+But it’s not easy to write a great creative brief -- this takes skill, knowing what to include to influence the right income, and the ability to ask the right questions.

 The Benefits of the Agency Creative Brief